-Any other item, which a member federation or the IMGA Board may wish to bring up for discussion and/or decision, may be added to the agenda subject to art.
-22.
+The above applies mutatis mutandis to the agenda of an Extraordinary General Assembly with the notably essential difference that the items to be voted on are only the ones submitted by the IMGA Board or by the Members endorsed by at least one fifth of the Members.

 Art.
-22 Proposals from member federations
+15.7 Proposals from Members

-A member federation may submit in writing to the IMGA Board proposals to be included in the agenda of the General Assembly or to be discussed under an existing agenda item.
-The reasoning behind each proposal must be submitted with the proposal.
-If a proposal is received at the IMGA headquarters at least one month before the date of the next General Assembly, it will be included in the agenda for that General Assembly.
-Proposals received after that date will be included in the agenda for the following General Assembly.
+A Member may submit in writing to the IMGA Board proposals to be included in the agenda of the Ordinary General Assembly or to be addressed under an existing agenda item.
+A brief reasoning must be submitted in support of each proposal.

+Members proposals must be received at the IMGA headquarters at least one month before the date of the General Assembly.
+Proposals received later will be included in the agenda of the following Ordinary General Assembly (provided they are confirmed at the latest one month before the date of that later Ordinary General Assembly).

 Art.
-23 Proposals from the IMGA Board
+15.8 Proposals from the IMGA Board

 The IMGA Board may include any proposal that it considers appropriate in the agenda, which is sent out not later than two weeks before the General Assembly.

-Also the IMGA Board may submit a proposal to the General Assembly at any time provided it relates to an item on the agenda.
+The IMGA Board may submit a proposal to the General Assembly at any time provided it relates to an item already on the agenda.

 Art.
-24 Alterations to the Constitution and elections
+16 Alterations to the Constitution and elections